Putin puts Russian nuclear forces on alert as Ukrainian civilian deaths mount

 Russia retaliated by banning flights from “unfriendly” countries.
 The U.S. Embassy in Russia said Sunday that U.S. nationals should leave the country “immediately.”

-What remains uncertain is when and whether talks between the two sides will take place, even as the prospect of any cease-fire seems unlikely.
-Ukraine said Sunday it would send a delegation to its border with Belarus to talk with their Russian counterparts about ending the attacks, the first diplomatic meeting between the two warring countries.
+What remained uncertain on Sunday is when and whether talks between the two sides will take place, even as the prospect of any cease-fire seems unlikely.
+Ukraine said it would send a delegation to its border with Belarus to talk with their Russian counterparts about ending the attacks, the first diplomatic meeting between the two warring countries.

 An earlier meeting had been ruled out because of security concerns, but Zelensky’s office said on the messaging app Telegram Sunday that the meeting would be held “without preconditions.”
 No timing has been announced, and the Kremlin has said military actions will continue.